armaber/articles/PCITree/brief.md

 An element in the hierarchy has one `DEVPKEY_Device_Parent`, multiple `Descendant`s.
-Before computing the descendants, the list is sorted by BDF, then ACPI root complexes are given priority:
+Before computing the descendants, the list is sorted by BDF, then ACPI root complexes are given priority.
+RCs themselves are sorted by `ACPI\PNP0A08\<suffix>` to keep the tree representation consistent.

-* *BDF* sort can place the RC at random indexes among PCIe devices with same `0:0.0` location.

-On systems with multiple root complexes, the device ID has a hexadecimal suffix next to `ACPI\PNP0A08\`.
-Sorting by suffix keeps the tree representation consistent.

 ```powershell
     $List.Value = $List.Value | Sort-Object BDF;